Clearly indicate which reading your questions are referring to. (e.g. In the Bargh et al article ....)

 Avoid simple demographics questions (e.g. what if they used all females, or all Whites)

 Avoid vague questions about the results (e.g. how would the results have changed if...)
-What results?
-Be specific
+What result are you referring to?
+Be specific.

 Avoid phrasing questions so that they can be answered with a simple yes or no (e.g. Do you think they researcher considered the fact that they students were not attending to the stimuli?)

 Try to develop questions that deal with the main findings or major points identified in the studies.

 Try to develop questions that deal with the implications of the study.

 Examples of discussion questions (note: good discussion questions often have multiple components):